 Platform governance

 As the third player of the game model, the platform can play a governing role in combating review manipulation.
-In this paper, we use to denote the governance intensity of the platform.
-Although we previously assumed that the total market size remains constant, varying levels of governance will directly impact user experience and trust on the platform, which in turn affects consumer retention or attrition.
-Consequently, by adopting appropriate regulatory strategies, the platform may face certain short-term implementation costs, but in the long run, it can enhance overall trust, thereby stabilizing or increasing the number of consumers.
-This implies that the platform should balance short-term gains and long-term benefits in decision-making to determine the optimal governance intensity that increases long-term outcomes.
+In this paper, we use to denote the platform’s governance intensity.
+Although we previously assumed that the total market size remains constant, varying levels of governance have a direct impact on user experience and trust in the platform, which, in turn, affects consumer retention or attrition.
+Consequently, by adopting appropriate regulatory strategies, the platform may face certain short-term implementation costs.
+However, in the long run, it can enhance overall trust, thereby stabilizing or increasing the number of consumers.
+This scenario implies that the platform should balance short-term gains and long-term benefits in decision-making to determine the optimal governance intensity that increases long-term outcomes.
 In the long term, governance leads to an increase in the number of consumers, with a growing impact over time.
-We denote the increase in consumer numbers as , where represents consumer sensitivity to governance and is the time.
+In this work, we denote the increase in consumer numbers as , where represents consumer sensitivity to governance, and is the time.
 At this point, the total number of consumers on the platform increases from 1 to .
-On the other hand, due to the presence of governance, the platform can detect manipulated reviews [29,30] and promptly remove them once identified, thereby reducing the extent of manipulation by firms.
-It’s worth noting that most platforms are unable to detect all fraudulent reviews, and the accuracy of many state-of-the-art algorithms reaches within a certain range, between 85% and 95% [31].
-Thus, the effort exerted by firms in manipulating reviews is reduced to , where denotes the proportion of fraudulent reviews that remain on the platform.
+At the same time, due to the presence of governance, the platform can detect manipulated reviews [29,30] and promptly remove them once identified, thus reducing the extent of manipulation by firms.
+Notably, most platforms are unable to detect all fraudulent reviews, and the accuracy rates of many state-of-the-art algorithms fall within a certain range, usually between 85% and 95% [31].
+Thus, the review manipulation efforts exerted by firms are reduced to , where denotes the proportion of fraudulent reviews that remain on the platform.